Christian mortalism

 Christian mortalism is the Christian belief that the human soul is not naturally immortal, and may include the belief that the soul is "sleeping" after death until the Resurrection of the Dead and the Last Judgment, a time known as the intermediate state.
 "Soul sleep" is often used as a pejorative term, (Note: The term is also common in the works of the Trinitarian Christian countercult movement.) so the more neutral term "mortalism" was also used in the nineteenth century, and "Christian mortalism" since the 1970s.
 Historically the term psychopannychism was also used, despite problems with the etymology (Note: Pannychis (παννυχὶς) in Greek means an all night party.)
 (Note: The term pannychis is used correctly in the classical Greek sense in Calvin's original Latin publication Psychopannychia.) and application.
-The term thnetopsychism has also been used; for example, Gordon Campbell (2008) identified John Milton as believing in the latter.
+The opposite term thnetopsychism has also been used; for example, Gordon Campbell (2008) identified John Milton as believing in the latter.

 Christian mortalism stands in contrast with the traditional Christian belief that the souls of the dead immediately go to heaven, or hell, or (in Catholicism) purgatory.
 Christian mortalism has been taught by several theologians and church organizations throughout history, while also facing opposition from aspects of Christian organized religion.
 The Catholic Church condemned such thinking in the Fifth Council of the Lateran as "erroneous assertions".
 Supporters include eighteenth-century religious figure Henry Layton, among many others.

 Etymology and terminology

 Since the phrases "soul sleep" or "soul death" do not occur either in the Bible or in early Patristic materials, an explanation is required for the origin of the term.
 Additionally, several other terms have been introduced which relate to the view.
 Modern theologians have used the term "Christian mortalism" and related wordings from the 21st century onwards.

+This term does not literally describe a sleep in the physiological sense, but rather a state of inactivity and the absence of active consciousness.
+The doctrine maintains the continuation and subsistence of a spiritual element after death (Eccl.
+12:7; Ps.
+104:29; Ps.
+146:4; Acts 7:59), which is endowed with personal characteristics and memories, so that the “I” of the person continues to exist, even though in the interim it lacks its full physicality and rests.
+Accordingly, the deceased have no perception of the passage of time and no connection to the living until they are “awakened” on the day of the Last Judgment by the power of God and united with the (restored) body (Apostles’ Creed, resurrection of the flesh, Latin carnis resurrectionem).